-When we might know election results
+When We Might Know Election Results

 Pennsylvania

-Just as in Michigan and Wisconsin, there are a lot of uncounted votes in major metropolitan areas of Pennsylvania — including Philadelphia and Pittsburgh — which could allow Biden to make up his current deficit.
-But it will be close.
+There are a lot of uncounted votes in major metropolitan areas of Pennsylvania — mostly in Philadelphia, but some in Pittsburgh too — and while Trump remains ahead by a little under 2 percentage points, Biden has been steadily making up ground.
+The vote tally is being continually updated.

-We are sorry to say that we’ll probably have to wait longer here than in Michigan and Wisconsin.
-While other states are counting through the night, election officials in Pennsylvania are just resuming counting Wednesday morning.
-The Trump campaign is also fiercely contesting Pennsylvania ballots in the courts, which could drag the process out for quite some time.
+The Trump campaign is also fiercely contesting Pennsylvania ballots in the courts, which could drag the process out.